 HAPPY BLACK HISTORY MONTH

 About Dee AjayiI am a self-motivated individual who loves to share information and motivate others.I have a strong passion for afro-entertainment news and analysis, as well as a constructive critic of anything african veering off mark.
 I love reading novels,discussing politics,playing video games in my spare time(yeah still that young boy with his atari controller tucked into his bed covers lol) and motivational quotes(please follow @inspiratore on twitter).
 I would like to use this blogspot to share information about "mainly" african,afrocarribean and african diaspora related entertainment information,philosophy and exposure.
 Read my blogs to get the latest news and my own personal,unbiased analysis of entertainment,fashion,acting,artistes etc. ENJOY!:)

 Posted on October 14, 2012, in Africa and tagged academy awards, barrack obama, black history month 2012, Black history month special: iconic historic black personalities, bob marley, buffalo soldier, cholera, crimean war, delta state nigeria, desmond Mpilo Tutu, desmond tutu, Domestic Violence awareness month, filipino american history month, first african-american, gustavas vassa, halle berry, hattie mcdaniel, Historic black personalities, ira aldridge, Italian American Heritage month, ken saro-wiwa, kingston jamaica, mary jane seacole, mary seacole, nelson mandela, new york, nigeria, ogoniland, olaudah equiano, othello, panama, positive legacy, sidney poitier, the interesting narrative of olaudah equiano or gustavus vassa.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.